sipeed/sipeed_wiki/docs/hardware/en/lichee/RV/user.md

 #### USB Function

-Default kernel contains driver for external USB flash disk.
+Default kernel incorporates driver for external USB flash disk.

 After Plug in the USB flash disk, you can use `fdisk -l` command to see the new `/dev/sda` device